 This means you can offer higher quality apprentice job training, leading to an improvement in their skills.

-Paying your staff correctly is extremely important, especially apprentices.
+Paying your staff correctly is extremely important, especially when it comes to apprentices' wages.
 Whenever they carry out professional tasks, you must pay them professional wages.
+Failure to pay your staff, whether full-time or trainees, could leave you open to fines and other legal penalties.